LianaTechnologies/lianamailer-gf/readme.txt

 == Description ==

-LianaMailer Gravity Forms is an integration plugin for a [Gravity Forms](https://www.gravityforms.com/) plugin which integrates LianaMailer into Gravity Forms.
+LianaMailer for Gravity Forms is an integration plugin for a [Gravity Forms](https://www.gravityforms.com/) plugin which integrates LianaMailer into Gravity Forms.

 = Contribute and translate =

-LianaMailer Gravity Forms plugin is developed and supported by Liana Technologies Oy.
+LianaMailer for Gravity Forms plugin is developed and supported by Liana Technologies Oy.
 Join our crew at GitHub or contact using other means.

 == Frequently Asked Questions ==